jetify-com/devbox/docs/app/docs/guides/pinning_packages.md

 Devbox installs packages using the [Nix Package Manager](https://nixos.org).
 Nix maintains over 80,000 build definitions in a Github repo at [NixOS/nixpkgs](https://github.com/NixOS/nixpkgs).
 Maintainers add new packages and remove outdated packages by committing changes to this repo.

 Because the repository changes frequently, and new releases of Nixpkgs infrequently keep older packages, installing older package versions with Nix can take effort.
 Devbox simplifies this by maintaining a search index that maps package names and version numbers to their latest available commit in the Nixpkgs repository.
-Devbox users can select packages by providing the package name and version without looking up a nixpkg commit.
+Devbox users can select packages by providing the package name and version without looking up a Nixpkg commit.

 ## Pinning a Package Version